networknext/next/docs/operator_guide_to_google_cloud_relays.md

 Check these changes in, then inside semaphore CI, trigger "Upload Config" job on your most recent commit.

-This uploads the config/google.txt file to Google Cloud storage, where the SDK will pick it up, and the new datacenters will be available for Google Cloud datacenter autodetection.
+This uploads the config/google.txt file to Google Cloud storage, where the SDK will pick it up, and the new datacenters will be available datacenter autodetection.

 Datacenter autodetect lets you simply pass in "cloud" when your server runs in AWS or Google Cloud, and the SDK will work out which datacenter it is located in automatically.
 Saves a lot of time.